tiggerbob/PWSH-Comp.-Club-Problems-24-25/PlanetNaming/PlanetNaming.md

 This means ```IfYouAreReadingThisMessageYouShouldKnowYouAreAwesomeAndDeserveLaserGuns``` requires less changes ($2$ $<$ $9$).<br>
 **Fun Fact: You should really tryout some laser guns!!!**

-## Note
-Because of physical storage limitation, both $n$ and $k$ have to be under $10000$.
-As a result, the time out limit will have to be reduced to around $3$ seconds to maintain the difficulty of the question.

 **Author and Teacher: Natalie**<br>
 **Student: Michael**<br>